hanggrian/bannerbar/README.md

 See [attrs.xml][attrs] for complete list of attributes.

 #### Limitation
-Since Backdrop borrows Snackbar's codebase, Android will treat it as another Snackbar.
+Since Bannerbar borrows Snackbar's codebase, Android will treat it as another Snackbar.
-It would mean that a parent cannot have more than one Snackbar or Backdrop at the same time.
+It would mean that a parent cannot have more than one Snackbar or Bannerbar at the same time.
-When a Snackbar appear, an attached Backdrop will disappear, and vice-versa.
+When a Snackbar appear, an attached Bannerbar will disappear, and vice-versa.

 License
 -------